drew1kun/ansible-playbook-rpi_wifi_ap/README.md

  - Installs and configures `hostapd`.
  - Installs and configures `iptables-persistent` (for now needs a reboot to load the iptables kernel modules).

-It is assumed that the raspberry pi 3(with built in broadcom wifi adapter) is used with additiional Ralink usb wifi dongle.
+It is assumed that the Raspberry Pi 3 or later (with built in broadcom wifi adapter) is used with additional Ralink usb wifi dongle.
+It may also work with other RPI models, but just was not tested.

 The one I use it with is Ralink USB WiFi RT5370: